If you are unable to determine the solution to a problem, contact Technical Support for help.

 This produces an output file in /tmp.

 Note: Depending on your platform, you may need to run id -a instead of id.

 Once you have collected the information listed above, contact Support at https://support.oneidentity.com/authentication-services/.

 Since Safeguard Authentication Services relies on Active Directory, follow Microsoft’s best practices for keeping the database highly available.
-The administration tools are not critical to the operation of Safeguard Authentication Services and can quickly be reinstalled from scratch if needed.
+The Management Console for Unix and other administration tools, are not critical to the operation of Safeguard Authentication Services and can quickly be reinstalled from scratch if needed.

 If the computer is not connected to the internet, you can disable CRL checks for the entire system in Internet Explorer.
 Go to Options, select the Advanced tab, and under Settings clear the Check for publisher's certification revocation option.